1. Home/

 How do you protect machine learning models against adversarial attacks and model poisoning?

 Adversarial attacks and model poisoning are two of the most technically demanding threats to machine learning systems.
 They target the core function of the model — its ability to learn from data and make correct predictions.Adversarial attacks manipulate inputs during inference.
 For computer vision models, minimal pixel changes that are invisible to the human eye are often sufficient to completely alter a classification — a stop sign is recognized as a yield sign.
 For NLP models, targeted word or character substitutions can reverse sentiment analyses or bypass spam filters.
-The defense begins with adversarial training: the model is deliberately exposed to adversarial examples during training and learns to classify them correctly.
-This measurably increases robustness, but requires careful balancing, as overly aggressive adversarial training can impair regular model performance.In addition, we deploy input detection mechanisms that identify suspicious inputs prior to inference.
-Techniques such as feature squeezing, spatial smoothing, or specialized detector networks identify adversarial examples with high reliability.
-For business-critical applications, we recommend ensemble approaches, in which multiple models with different architectures process the same input — discrepancies between the results indicate an adversarial attack.Model poisoning attacks one level earlier: the training data itself is manipulated.
+Defense begins with adversarial training: the model is deliberately exposed to adversarial examples during training and learns to classify them correctly.
+This measurably increases solidness, but requires careful balancing, as overly aggressive adversarial training can impair regular model performance.In addition, we deploy input detection mechanisms that identify suspicious inputs prior to inference.
+Techniques such as feature squeezing, spatial smoothing, or specialized detector networks detect adversarial examples with high reliability.
+For business-critical applications, we recommend ensemble approaches in which multiple models with different architectures process the same input — discrepancies between results indicate an adversarial attack.Model poisoning attacks one step earlier: the training data itself is manipulated.
 This can occur through the injection of manipulated data points or through backdoor attacks, in which specific trigger patterns are inserted into the training data.
-A model trained on poisoned data functions correctly under normal conditions, but exhibits attacker-controlled behavior when the trigger is present.Protection against model poisoning requires a robust data governance pipeline: provenance verification of all training data, statistical outlier detection, integrity checks, and monitoring of model performance for unexpected behavioral changes.
+A model trained on poisoned data functions correctly under normal conditions but exhibits attacker-controlled behavior when the trigger is present.Protection against model poisoning requires a solid data governance pipeline: provenance verification of all training data, statistical outlier detection, integrity checks, and monitoring of model performance for unexpected behavioral changes.
 At Advisori, we implement these protective measures as an integral part of the ML pipeline — not as an afterthought, but as a security-by-design approach.

 Success Stories